 What is Target CPM?

-Target CPM is dynamically assigned floor price (CPM) for an ad unit.
+Target CPM (or tCPM) is dynamically assigned floor price (CPM) for an ad unit.
 It can be lower or higher than the floor price set by the publisher.
 Google Ad Manager has designed tCPM to dynamically match the incoming bids while maintaining the target eCPM of the publisher.

 Basically, this Google CPM metric is specifically designed to update the floor price as per the incoming bids to help publishers sell inventory at the best price.